InvoiceShelf/docs/docs/guide/recurring-invoices.md

 ## Custom Frequency (Schedule):

-Crater supports creating recurring invoices based on a custom cron format.
+InvoiceShelf supports creating recurring invoices based on a custom cron format.
 When you select Custom Format on _Frequency_ field, you can specify the expression yourself.

 A CRON expression is a string representing the schedule for a particular command to execute.
 The parts of a CRON schedule are as follows: